openstack/nova-specs/specs/juno/implemented/virt-driver-vcpu-topology.rst

 threads count, it will only make sense to set this to a value > 1 once the CPU pinning feature is integrated in Nova.

-If the flavour admin wishes to define flavours which avoid scheduling on hosts which have pCPUs with threads > 1, then can use scheduler aggregates to setup host groups.
+If the flavor admin wishes to define flavors which avoid scheduling on hosts which have pCPUs with threads > 1, then can use scheduler aggregates to setup host groups.